 This item is best bought on modes like Arena and Assault as a substitute for the Warlock's Staff

-Its main asset is the passive: every time an enemy is damaged by the owner's ability, he suffers a 25% movement speed slow for 2 seconds.
-Ouch.
+Its main asset is the passive: every time an enemy is damaged by the owner's ability, he suffers a 20% movement speed slow for a second after getting hit.
 Just imagine how it works combined with the 25% slow from the Grasping Hands

 Buy this if you want to cripple the enemy's mobility, granting your team positioning advantage, a stronger means of "escaping," or just like the feeling of watching everyone trudge through your abilities like they're stuck in molasses.